sktime/enhancement-proposals/steps/08_benchmarking/step.md

 1. Procedure for making predictions
 1. Evaluating the trained strategies

 Currently the iterator constitutes the main loop of the orchestrator and the procedure for fittigng the strategies and making the predictions is hard coded in the main `fit_predict`.
 This design choice limits the functionality of the toolbox.
 For example, currently the UEA benchmarking workflow is not supported.
 In addition to ths, the benchmarking module does not curently support forecasting as the forecaster takes the number of time steps to be forecasted as an argument to its `predict` method which is unsupported at the moment.
-In addition to this, different paralization options are not supported either again due to the fact that the process of fitting and predicting are hard coded.
+In addition to this, different paralization options are not supported either.

 ## Description of proposed solution